open-xyz/informatician/readme.md

  $ npm install
 ```

-3. Create a `.env.local` file and add the following
+3. Create a `.env.local` file and add the following:

 ```sh
 MONGODB='YOUR_MONGO_CREDENTIALS'